klauern/bio-page/content/about/about.md

 Hello and welcome to my personal bragging page!
 To learn a little about me:

-I currently work as a Lead Technical Analyst for [Oshkosh Corporation][1], working on their Enterprise Middleware team.
-This position has been pretty interesting, giving me a wealth of interesting project work and challenging initiatives, such as:

-* Docker
-* Kubernetes
-* Ansible

-All while working remotely!
+I currently work as a Cloud Engineer at [Zendesk][1], working in Foundation Engineering on the Foundation Secure team.

 I studied Software Engineering from the University of Wisconsin -- Platteville, where we dove as deep as assembly and analog electronics